R3Conclave/conclave-core-sdk/README.md

 If you are comfortable on Linux, you might want to use Dell laptops: they support SGX, and it is convenient to use SGX locally.

-In the instructions below we assume Ubuntu as Linux distribution; in case you use a different one, you need to translate the instructions to your chosen distribution.
+In the instructions below we assume Ubuntu as the Linux distribution; in case you use a different one, you need to translate the instructions to your chosen distribution.

 ### Getting the source code